BillWaller/C-Menu/doc/extras.md

 This should display the installed Tree-Sitter parser version for your chosen language, confirming that it is successfully installed on your system.
 Replace `<language>` with the specific programming language you want to install the parser for, such as `python`, `javascript`, `rust`, etc.

-### Tree-Sitter Configuration

-To configure Tree-Sitter for use with your projects, you may need to set up the parser for your specific programming language.
-This typically involves adding the parser as a dependency in your project's configuration file (e.g., `Cargo.toml` for Rust projects).
-Refer to the [Tree-Sitter documentation](https://tree-sitter.github.io/tree-sitter/) for detailed instructions on how to configure and use Tree-Sitter with your projects.

 ## Conclusion

 By following the above instructions, you can easily install Rust and various Rust-based tools to enhance your C-Menu experience.
 Enjoy coding with these powerful tools!